m3-labs/cofund/paper.md

         - Clear deposit mechanics: how funds are deposited and unlocked upon funding events (initial funding/checkpoints)
         - Clear checkpoint controls
 - Backend contracts
-    - Trade-off between onchain/offchain operations (eg, voting offchain and funding onchain? everything onchain? what about checkpoints and flow rate updates?)
+    - Trade-off between onchain/offchain operations (eg, voting offchain and funding onchain vs. everything onchain; checkpoints and flow rate updates)

 ### Roadmap

 #### MVP
 For the MVP we will focus on two components that are core to the cofund idea:
-- Backend contract to setup payment stream: a Superfluid Constant Flow Agreement (CPA).
+- Backend contract to setup payment: fixed fund plus stream
     - Test case:
         - Proposals A and B in Example 2 above win the round and get fully funded.
-        - Setup 2 CFAs, one for each proposal, to manage the streaming part of the funding with the rates specified in the examples.
+        - Issue two contracts, one for each proposal, to manage the streaming part of the funding with the rates specified in the examples.
         - Input streaming rate; monitor streaming progress; ability to change streaming rate at some later point in the future (checkpoint).
+- Connect voting and funding: trigger funding as a result of a simple 1token1vote voting session on the project proposal.
 - Review mechanism interface: UI that shows ongoing projects, current funding status, and allows to change the flow rate of the streamed payment.